rodionlim/portfolio-manager-go/README.md

 1. Support USD dividends
 2. Support MAS TBills
 3. Support Crypto market data (Implemented)
-4. Support FX market data
+4. Support FX market data (Implemented)
 5. Support exporting/importing of leveldb for backup
 6. Add UI and convert to a monorepo
 7. Refactor configuration to have sections